Sex Toys - Everything you need to know

 There is this accepted premise that sex toys are for women and are designed and manufactured by men.
-Well, now women are taking matters into their own hands, literally, when it comes to making sex toys so that’s one theory exploded and the other is that only women buy sex toys, they don’t.
+Well, now women are taking matters into their own hands, literally, when it comes to making adult toys so that’s one theory exploded and the other is that only women buy toys, they don’t.

-There can be a stigma around the concept of men using sex toys as if this demonstrates some sort of inadequacy but it really doesn’t.
+There can be a stigma around the concept of men using adult toys as if this demonstrates some sort of inadequacy but it really doesn’t.
 Male sex toys are available in a variety of vibrating and non-vibrating styles for both external stimulation and internal play.
 There are a variety of male masturbators available and prostate stimulators, the prostate being the equivalent of the female G-spot.
 Of course, these can all be incorporated into partner play but it would be wrong to think that men don’t play with sex toys on their own – they perhaps just don’t talk about it or admit to it as much as women!
 Prostate massagers are often recommended by doctors to help deal with conditions like Erectile Dysfunction or ED and some medical experts think they can also help to reduce the likelihood of prostate cancer by almost as much as 25% by flushing away impurities and bacteria.

 What can a sex toy do for your relationship?

 Having waxed lyrical (and a few other locations too) about Lieberman’s book, perhaps this section should actually be entitled, “what can a sex toy do for you or your relationship?”

 Adult toys don’t have to be about your relationship but if you enjoy using them then it is perhaps inevitable that eventually, the subject will come up.
 Sex toys can be about solo pleasure or a dual experience which can be shared on different levels or hardly shared at all.

 Toys won’t compete with your relationship because they don’t offer the same experience, they offer something different, a new variety of experience which can bring couples closer together.
 What they can do though is:-